Stremio/stremio-service/README.md

 ## Releasing new version

 The `generate_descriptor.js` script is used to generate new version descriptor and upload it to s3.
 This script is automatically called in the release workflows for Mac OS and Windows.
 The default behavior is to find the latest artifacts and generate a release candidate descriptor.

+For the Flatpak packages it is also necessary to add the new version and it's date to the [com.stremio.Service.appdata.xml](./flatpak/com.stremio.Service.appdata.xml) file.

 ### Quick release example